News

 AI Rivals and Regulation

-Former OpenAI executives have created rival companies.
-A bill exists that would prevent states from regulating AI for a decade, which Hao says would codify the impunity of Silicon Valley into law.
+Former OpenAI executives have created rival companies, further intensifying competition in the AI industry.
+Meanwhile, a bill exists that would prevent states from regulating AI for a decade, which Hao argues would codify the impunity of Silicon Valley into law.
+This lack of regulation could have severe consequences for local communities and the environment, as AI companies continue to pursue growth at all costs.